-All young people are registered with the local health centre for access to a GP unless they are already registered with their own doctor nearby.
-Support Plans are created in consultation with young people and the placing authority which set out individual health targets.
+All young people will be registered with the local health centre for access to a GP unless they are already registered with their own doctor nearby.
+Support Plans will be created in consultation with young people and the placing authority which set out individual health targets.